 - Prepare you for the grand jury proceedings by going over the facts of the case, what the proceedings will be like, and how to safeguard your rights.

-Ideally, subpoenas are served upon the witness’s attorney.
+Ideally, subpoenas are served upon your attorney.
 Getting served can be embarrassing, especially if it occurs at work.
-People who do get served personally should accept, tell the server if they have an attorney, and decline to say anything else.
+If you do get served personally, you should accept, tell the server if you have an attorney, and decline to say anything else.

 Everyone has the Fifth Amendment right against self-incrimination.
 Even grand jury witnesses who are not criminal suspects may be able to assert this federal- and state-constitutional right.

-During preparation for grand jury proceedings, the witness’s attorney can help him/her determine if and when to assert the Fifth Amendment and refuse to answer the grand jury’s questions.
-In some cases, witnesses may assert a blanket refusal to answer all questions.
+During preparation for grand jury proceedings, your attorney can help you determine if and when to assert the Fifth Amendment and refuse to answer the grand jury’s questions.
+In some cases, you may assert a blanket refusal to answer all questions.

 Do You Swear (Affirm), under Penalty of Perjury, That the Testimony You Are to Give Is the Truth, the Whole Truth, and Nothing but the Truth, and That You Will Keep Your Testimony Secret, Except to Discuss it with Your Attorney, or the Prosecutor, until and Unless an Indictment or Report Is Issued?

-Witnesses who lie face criminal charges for perjury in the first degree (CRS 18-8-502), which is a class 4 felony punishable by
+If you lie, you face criminal charges for perjury in the first degree, which is a class 4 felony punishable by

 - two to six years in prison and/or